ivotron/quiho-popper/paper/paper.md

 application is memory-bound, then this application will perform better on machine A. There are several challenges with this approach:

- 1. We need to ensure that the software stack is the same on all machines where the application runs.
+ 1. Consistent Software.
+We need to ensure that the software stack is the same on all machines where the application runs.
- 2. The amount of effort required to run applications on a multitude of platforms is not negligible.
+ 2. Application Testing Overhead.
+The amount of effort required to run applications on a multitude of platforms is not negligible.
- 3. It is difficult to obtain the performance characteristics of a machine by just looking at the hardware spec, so other more practical alternative is required..
+ 3. Hardware Performance Characterization.
+It is difficult to obtain the performance characteristics of a machine by just looking at the hardware spec, so other more practical alternative is required.
- 4. Even if we could solve 3 and infer performance characteristics by just looking at the hardware specification of a machine, there is still the issue of not being able to correlate baseline performance with application behavior, since between two platforms is rarely the case where the change of performance is observed in only one subcomponent of the system (e.g., a newer machine doesn’t have just faster memory sticks, but also better CPU, chipset, etc.).
+ 4. Correlating Performance.
+Even if we could solve the above issue (Hardware Performance Characterization) and infer performance characteristics by just looking at the hardware specification of a machine, there is still the problem of not being able to correlate baseline performance with application behavior, since between two platforms is rarely the case where the change of performance is observed in only one subcomponent of the system (e.g., a newer machine doesn’t have just faster memory sticks, but also better CPU, chipset, etc.).

 The advent of cloud computing allows us to solve 1 using solutions like KVM [@kivity_kvm_2007] or software containers